Ernie Bushmiller: Awards

 Bushmiller, one of the founding members of the National Cartoonists Society, received its Humor Comic Strip Award and its Reuben Award in 1976 for his work on Nancy.
 In 2011, Bushmiller was listed as a Judges' Choice for The Will Eisner Award Hall of Fame.

 Legacy

 Nancy remains a recognised and popular character, drawn by other artists since Bushmiller's death, most recently by the pseudonymous 'Olivia Jaimes'.
 Bushmiller's work has been repeatedly addressed by other artists: Andy Warhol made a 1961 painting based on Nancy, and Joe Brainard made numerous works based on Nancy.
 Many cartoonists have produced work directly inspired by or commenting on Bushmiller's art, including Art Spiegelman, Mark Newgarden, Chris Ware and Zippy cartoonist Bill Griffith, who has also written an essay on Bushmiller.
-Griffith revealed in the August 19, 2020 Zippy strip that he is writing and drawing a graphic biography of Bushmiller; it will be published in August 2023.
+Griffith revealed in the August 19, 2020 Zippy strip that he was writing and drawing a graphic biography of Bushmiller; it was published in August 2023.

-The American Heritage Dictionary uses a Bushmiller Nancy strip to illustrate its entry for "comic strip."
+The 1973 edition of the American Heritage Dictionary uses a Bushmiller Nancy strip to illustrate its entry for "comic strip".